mnutt/pose-animation-webcam/README.md

 - Browse to the folder with the extension and select the manifest.json
 - Note:Pages will need to be reloaded after an extension is installed to be able to use it

-Now any (most) pages using getUserMedia should be able to see a "Chrome Virtual Webcam" device
+Now any (most) pages using getUserMedia should be able to see a "Virtual Webcam" device

 Should work on Chromium based browsers that support extensions.